Bachelor of Arts in Journalism

 Students enrolled in the Bachelor of Arts in Journalism program are required to complete a minor (typically 18 credits) that will complement their career and/or personal interests.
 Students are encouraged to minor outside the School of Communications to acquire subject knowledge beyond their primary field of study, but may choose to minor in any program within or outside the School of Communications in consultation with their advisers.

-- Demonstrate the ability to research, report, write, shoot and edit news stories that conform to professional journalism standards, including the ability to apply basic numerical and statistical concepts.
+- Ability to research, report, write, shoot and edit news stories that conform to professional journalism standards, including the ability to apply basic numerical and statistical concepts.

-- Demonstrate command of the techniques used to produce and present news in digital, broadcast and print environments, and understand the interconnectedness of these systems.
+- Command of the techniques used to produce and present news in digital, broadcast and print environments, and understand the interconnectedness of these systems.

-- Demonstrate familiarity with the history of journalism, its social responsibility and the underpinnings of its practice in a culturally and racially diverse society.
+- Familiarity with the history of journalism, its social responsibility and the underpinnings of its practice in a culturally and racially diverse society.

-- Understand the implications of the First Amendment and the role journalism plays in a democracy.
+- Understanding of the implications of the First Amendment and the role journalism plays in a democracy.

-- Engage in the ethical practice of journalism.
+- Engagement in the ethical practice of journalism.